garcios/asset-trak-portfolio/README.md

 8. __AI Generated Content__ : AI can generate concise summaries of the latest news and perform sentiment analysis to provide insights into a company's public perception.

-The entire project runs on Golang which ensures a seamless development experience, and it can be used on any operating system.
+The backed runs on Golang which ensures a seamless development experience, and it can be used on any operating system.
 I developed this on macOS Sonoma environment.

 Please note that for this coding project, a good understanding of finance market concepts and Go language is required.